 5. Don’t make it easy for them

 If you’ve got a garage or shed in the garden, make sure it’s securely locked so that burglars can’t lay their hands on tools, ladders or other items that could help them break into your home.
-A simple padlock is an effective deterrent.
+A sturdy padlock is an effective deterrent.

 6. Invest in security features

-From CCTV cameras, to motion detectors and automatic lights, there are hundreds of security gadgets out there that will give would-be burglars the impression that your home really is your castle.
+From CCTV cameras to motion detectors and automatic lights, there are hundreds of security gadgets out there that will give would-be burglars the impression that your home really is your castle.

 7. Carry out checks

-A lot of these tips are common sense and hopefully keep the burglars away from the door.
+A lot of these tips are common sense and will hopefully keep the burglars away from the door.